KaruleanDEV/mc-googlecloudautomation/README.md

 # mc-googlecloudautomation
-Listen for minecraft connection and run gcp
+Listen for connection and run gcp